jbroerken/libmrhev/README.md

-This library manages the given queue information from the MRH core and the reading and writing of the specified queue mechanisms. libmrhev also manages event queues limitations like, for example, the event send limit.
+This library manages the given queue information from the MRH core and the reading and writing of the specified queue mechanisms. libmrhev also manages event queue limitations like, for example, the event send limit.

 ## Requirements